Tommo-L/NEO3-Development-Guide/en/Transactions/README.md

 ### sender
 Since NEO3 abandoned UTXO model with only account balance model retained.
 The transfer transaction of the native assets NEO and GAS are unified as the way of NEP-5 assets, so the input and output fields are removed from the transaction structure, instead, the sender field is used to track the source of the transaction.
 This field is the script hash of the transaction initiation account in the wallet.
 ### systemFee
-The system fee is a fixed cost calculated by instructions to be executed by the Neo virtual machine.
-NEO3 cancels the free discount of 10 GAS for each transaction.
+The system fee is calculated by opcodes to be executed by the Neo virtual machine, please refer to [opcode fee](../NeoVM#fee) section for specific fee on each opcode.
+The 10 GAS free system fee will be cancled in NEO3.
 The total fee is subject to the quantity and type of instructions in the contract script.
 The calculation formula is as follows:

 ![system fee](../../images/system_fee.png)

-where *OpcodeSet* is opcode set, 𝑂𝑝𝑐𝑜𝑑𝑒𝑃𝑟𝑖𝑐𝑒<sub>𝑖</sub> is the cost of instruction *i*, 𝑛<sub>𝑖</sub> is the number of instruction *i* in the contract script.
+where *OpcodeSet* is opcode set, 𝑂𝑝𝑐𝑜𝑑𝑒𝑃𝑟𝑖𝑐𝑒<sub>𝑖</sub> is the cost of opcode *i*, 𝑛<sub>𝑖</sub> is the number of instruction *i* in the contract script.

 ### networkFee
-The network fee is the fee paid by users when they submit transactions to the Neo network and is used to pay the validator for producing new blocks.
-For each transaction, there is a minimum network fee, which is calculated as follows,
+The network fee is the fee paid by users when they submit transactions to the Neo network and it will be paied to the validator for producing new block.
+For each transaction, there is a base minimum network fee which is calculated as the followig formular.
+Transaction will be executed only when user pays network fee equal to or higher than the base network fee.
+Otherwise, transaction will be invalid.

 ![network fee](../../images/network_fee.png)

-where *VerificationCost* is the costs for transaction signature verification in NeoVM, *tx.Length* is the byte length of transaction data, *FeePerByte* is the fee per byte， currently is 0.00001GAS.
-The network fee paid by users must be greater than or equal to NetworkFee, otherwise, the verification of the transaction will fail.
+where *VerificationCost* is the costs for transaction signature verification in NeoVM, *tx.Length* is the byte length of transaction data, *FeePerByte* is the fee per byte, which is 0.00001GAS.

 ### attributes
 Depending on the transaction type, it is allowed to add attributes to the transaction.
 For each attribute, a usage type has to be specified, together with the external data and the size of the external data.